Skip to main content

 Check logs and confirm the node works as expected:

-C. Creating an Application and Deploying an AppGate Server
+C. Creating an Application, a Gateway and Deploying a PATH Gateway

 On the host where you started the full node container, run the commands below to create your account.